emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

    ```

    These variables are defined globally, so they will be passed to any variables declared in any other terraform files in this
-   project.
-These variables must be assigned.
-Here we configure the
+   project. **These variables must be assigned!** Here we configure the
    * `aws_access_key` and `aws_secret_key` to authenticate to the AWS API
    * AWS Availability zones `aws_az1` and `aws_az2`
    * VPC `region` and availability zone (`aws_az1` and `aws_az2`)